-This SHEQAB-authorized program is a great option for students who want to research an area that interests them with faculty supervision and prepare an honours thesis in English.
+Explore a world of stories, perspectives, and cultures.
+This program is for students who want to research and prepare an English honours thesis.

-Get a broad overview in literature, Bible, and theology while diving into more specialized academic research.
-Enjoy Briercrest’s small class sizes, which allow for rich class discussion and personalized feedback to help you grow as a writer, reader, and thinker.
+Get a broad overview in literature, Bible, and theology while diving into specialized academic research.
+Benefit from one-on-one faculty supervision as you research.
+Enjoy small classes that allow for rich discussion and feedback that helps you grow as a writer, reader, and thinker.

 Broaden your horizons